NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 Add-DnsServerPrimaryZone -Name
                 ‘Engineering.TreyResearch.net’ -replication Forest

-        2.  []{#zone_for .anchor}You need to create a new secondary
-            reverse lookup zone for the TreyResearch.net, which uses 192.168.10.0 - 192.168.10.255 for network addresses.
+        2. You need to create a new secondary reverse lookup zone for the TreyResearch.net, which uses 192.168.10.0 - 192.168.10.255 for network addresses.
 The Primary zone is hosted by trey-dc-02 at 192.168.10.2.
 What Windows PowerShell commands would you use?

             a.
 Add-DnsSecondaryZone -Name ‘TreyResearch.net’ -NetworkID
                 “192.168.10.0/24” -Replication Domain -Master